Program Coordinator: Professor Chigurupati Rani, firstname.lastname@example.org

-Computer Network Technology prepares students to operate sophisticated, state of-the-art computer equipment.
+The Associate of Applied Sciences (A.A.S.) in Computer Network Technology prepares students to operate sophisticated, state-ofthe-art computer equipment.
 Students are also given in-depth instruction in JCL, telecommunications networks, and operating systems concepts.
-Upon completion of program requirements, students are awarded the Associate in Applied Science (A.A.S.) degree.
+Upon successful completion of this program, graduates can choose to enter the workforce in entry-level positions or transfer to senior colleges, including New York City College of Technology’s B. Tech program in Computer Systems or Mercy College’s B.S. in Cybersecurity.

 BMCC is committed to students’ long-term success and will help you explore professional opportunities.
 Undecided?
 No problem.
 The college offers Career Coach for salary and employment information, job postings and a self-discovery assessment to help students find their academic and career paths.
 Visit Career Express to make an appointment with an advisor, search for jobs or sign-up for professional development activities with the Center for Career Development.
 Students can also visit the Office of Internships and Experiential Learning to gain real world experience in preparation for a four-year degree and beyond.
 These opportunities are available to help BMCC students build a foundation for future success.